Hesam-Eskandari/tech-school/csharp/02-intermediate.md

 4. Internal: will be explained later
 5. Protected Internal: will be explained later
 - If there is any use case to access or modify a private field from outside, there can be public getter and setter methods.
-- Setter methods receive an input parameter and should validate it before assign it to the private field
+- Setter method receives an input parameter that should be validated before being assigned to the private field
 - A convention: private fields should be _camelCase starting with an underscore.
 - In OOP fields are private concepts, and they should be accessed through public methods.